j-hc/Reddit_ChatBot_Python/README.rst

   # instantiate a chatbot and pass in the sub_channels if you want
   chatbot = ChatBot(reddit_api_token="**YOUR API TOKEN**", sub_channels=sub_channels, print_chat=True, store_session=True)
   # reddit_api_token is the classic Bearer token for reddit api operations
-  # keep in mind that atm the bot only fetches a 7-day-limited sendbird key and bearer tokens only last one hour
+  # keep in mind that atm the bot only fetches a 7-days-limited sendbird key and bearer tokens only last one hour
-  # which mean bot will needed to be restarted every 7 day
+  # which mean bot will needed to be restarted every 7 days

   # grab the websocket
   websock = chatbot.WebSocketClient